 |

 Technology, from the Greek root word "technes," literally means "young or child-like."
 As such, anything progressive enough as a tool is "technology."
 The first shovel was technology; as was the first slide rule.
 And the slide rule shouldn't have been replaced anymore than the irreplaceable shovel, at least not completely.
 While the assumption today is that any digital method should supersede any analog analogue, there will always be something missed in the transference.
-Ask an electrical engineer to toss out his multimeter "with the needle" for the sake of the his digital meter on his desktop and he will look at you as if you were crazy.
+Ask an electrical engineer to toss out his multimeter "with the needle" for the sake of the digital meter on his desktop and he will look at you as if you were crazy.
 This is because he knows that the analog device will reveal something about a measurement that the digital version will not.

 Not to argue with the virtues of a calculator; nor am I advocating against any advancements.
 But when superior technology comes along, there will still be pedagogical value to that which it replaces, especially when there is 300+ years of historical use.
 As a person who is one generation removed from using a slide rule scholastically, I find learning it today to be revolutionary.
 It has reminded me that something doesn't have to be practical in order to have value.
 Make no mistake, a slide rule is no longer practical, and this is the reason for its obsolescence.